-We leveraged and extended established methods from the Disappearing West (DW) project (www.disappearingwest.org; Theobald et al. 2016) to map the degree of human modification (H) with values that range from 0.0 to 1.0 (after Theobald 2013) and estimate natural land loss across the conterminous US.
+We leveraged and extended established methods from the DW project (disappearingwest.org; Theobald et al. 2016) and framework to map the degree of human modification (H) with values that range from 0.0 to 1.0 (after Theobald 2013) and estimate natural land loss across the conterminous US.
 This required two major extensions of our earlier DW work.
 First, we extended our approach for DW to be inclusive of the lower 48 states.
-Second, we extended our analyses to provide more recent conditions, estimating the amount of natural land for 2001 and 2017 and loss between 2001 and 2017.
+Second, we extended our analyses to provide more recent conditions, estimating the amount of natural land for 2001 and 2017 and loss from 2001 to 2017.
 Similar to DW, our approach has four key elements: (a) the framework to organize human activities and stressors; (b) the data sources used to represent each of the activities/stressors; (c) the measurements of intensity and extent; and (d) the method used to combine multiple stressors.
-We grouped the individual stressors into agricultural, energy, transportation, and urban classes, although some stressors could be placed into multiple classes.1
+We grouped the individual stressors into agricultural, energy, transportation, and urban classes, although some stressors could be placed into multiple classes.

-To estimate the loss of natural lands in the US, we first calculated the human modified area (H_a) across all 900m2 pixels (A), adjusted by H (i.e. weighted), or $H \times A$.
-That is, if H at pixel was 0.5, then the area of that pixel would be: 0.5 900 m2 = 450 m2.
+To estimate the loss of natural lands in the US, we first calculated the human modified area ( $H_a$ ) across all 900-m pixels (A), adjusted by H (i.e., weighted), or $H \times A$ .
+That is, if H at pixel was 0.5, then the area of that pixel would be: 0.5 \ 900 m = 450 m.
 We then accounted for edge effects (Figure A1), which includes the spatial context of adjacent land uses/stressors.
-Edge effects present a well-documented source and range of impacts in ecological systems (Sisk et al. 1997), and the negative effects of an edge at a given location can originate at an adjacent or nearby source, from such processes as noise, light, pollution, change in evapotranspiration, increased predation from domestic animals, etc. For our analyses, the edge effect (H_e) is calculated as a function of the local intensity value (e.g., 1.0 for urban) and decays with distance using a 'halving distance' of 500 m.
-Note that accounting for the edge effect is a refinement over the previous Disappearing West approach and results.
+Edge effects present a well-documented source and range of impacts in ecological systems (Sisk et al. 1997), and the negative effects of an edge at a given location can originate at an adjacent or nearby source, from such processes as noise, light, pollution, change in evapotranspiration, increased predation from domestic animals, etc. For our analyses, the edge effect ( $H_e$ ) is calculated as a function of the local intensity value (e.g., 1.0 for urban) and decays with distance using a 'halving distance' of 500 m (see Theobald et al. 2012; Torres et al. 2016).
+Note that accounting for the edge effect is a refinement over the previous DW approach and results.

-To estimate the rate of loss of natural lands, we calculated the difference in human modification between 2001 to 2017 (i.e., $H{a,2017} - H{a,2001}$).
+To estimate the rate of loss of natural lands, we calculated the difference in the extent of human modification between 2001 to 2017 (i.e., $H{a,2017} - H{a,2001}$ ).
 We assumed that once a human-caused modification was present in an area, the ecological impact associated with the modification would remain, even if later our estimate of human modification has declined.
-Although we recognize that this does not address areas that may have been restored, we argue that it is unlikely that significant recovery can occur over the short duration that we are examining changes (16 years).
+Although we recognize that this assumption does not address areas that may have been restored, we argue that it is unlikely that significant recovery (in terms of total acres) would have occurred over the relatively short period of time we examined (16 years) and at the scale of the conterminous US.

-1 Because of the timeline for this analysis, as well as the limited and relatively static footprint associated with some activities or stressors (e.g., pipelines, rail lines, transmission lines), our new approach did not consider these features in estimates of human modification and natural land loss.
+&lt;sup>1 Because of limited historical data, as well as the relatively static footprint associated with some activities or stressors (e.g., pipelines, rail lines, transmission lines), our approach did not consider changes in these features in our estimates of human modification and natural land loss over time.
+See below.